 Table of Contents

-- a jacket that protects you from rain and wind and a light fleece jacket
+- a jacket that protects you from wind and rain

-- a pair of sport shoes
+- a pair of trainers

 - a pair of trekking shoes

 - a hat (for rain or intensive sunshine)